Group seeks to help Afghan refugees resettle in Joplin

 A group based in Noel will hold a public meeting this week to discuss resettlement of about 50 refugees from Afghanistan in the Joplin area.

-Kara Gebre, program director with Refugee And Immigrant Services and Education (RAISE), said her group will host a public meeting from 11:30 a.m. to 12:30 p.m.
+Kara Gebre, program director with Refugee And Immigrant Services and Education, said her group will conduct a public meeting from 11:30 a.m. to 12:30 p.m.
 Tuesday, Nov.
 9, at the Joplin Public Library in the community room.

 “It’s 50 individuals,” Gebre said.
 “It could be 10 families or more or less, we don’t know the family size until they get here.
 It’s really not that big a deal because it’s only 50 people, but we understand it’s a political issue.”